 - Gather your materials.
-You will need 2 large leaves with stems, some cardboard, markers, tape, glue and googly eyes.
+You will need two large leaves with stems, some cardboard, markers, tape, glue and googly eyes.

 - Start by drawing a butterfly body on the cardboard.

-- Have your child color it – red was the only color he wanted to use today.
+- Have your child color it.
+He only wanted red today.

-- While they are coloring snip the stems off the leaves, don’t loose the stems they will be made into antenna in a bit.
+- While they are coloring snip the stems off the leaves.
+Don’t lose the stem, as they will be made into antennae in a bit.

 - Cut the body out.

 - Next, tape the antenna on the underside of the head.